3 Smith Machine Back Workouts Using Proven 13 Best Exercises (Full Guide)

 Benefits

-Conventional Deadlifts target nearly every muscle in the back, so can you deadlift on a smith machine?
-Yes – the Smith machine deadlift variation helps develop the muscles of the lower, mid, and upper back.
+Conventional deadlifts target nearly every muscle in the back.
+The Smith machine deadlift variation similarly helps develop the muscles of the lower, mid, and upper back.

 With that being said, though, this particular exercise doesn’t involve a large range of motion, so combining it with additional back exercises that require a wider array of movement is recommended.